htcfreek/PreOS-ResetLapsPassword/README.md

 A PreOS-Package for Matrix42 Empirum that can reset the LAPS password of a computer on reinstall.

-You can use the package with Windows 11 (Windows LAPS & Legacy LAPS) and Windows 10 (Legacy LAPS) The package requires an up to date Empirum WinPE environment (at least 1.8.12) and PowerShell 5.1!
+You can use the package with Windows 11 (Windows LAPS & Legacy LAPS) and Windows 10 (Legacy LAPS).
+The package requires an up to date Empirum WinPE environment (at least 1.8.12) and PowerShell 5.1!

+The package has the Legacy LAPS PowerShell module form the Microsoft LAPS installer included.
+(Link to the installer: https://www.microsoft.com/en-us/download/details.aspx?id=46899)

 ### Features
 - Support for both LAPS versions (Legacy & Windows).